What We Do

 23 per cent part time employment compared with 14 per cent of Indigenous men (AHRC, p48).

-Indigenous women are less likely to be employed: 51.5 per cent workforce participation compared with 59.2 percent of non-Indigenous women.
+Aboriginal and Torres Strait Islander women are less likely to be employed: 51.5 per cent workforce participation compared with 59.2 percent of non-Indigenous women.
 They are also more likely to be in part-time employment: 23 per cent compared with 14 per cent of Indigenous men (AHRC, p48).
 Addressing these inequities requires an investment in programs like Yanalangami that overcome deficit-discourses by focusing on Indigenous women’s strengths-based approaches, supporting their full participation, confidence and leadership.

 Dismantling Structural and Systemic Barriers